 In June 1984 Dover District Council (DDC) put the terrace properties on the market in order to raise capital and engaged the services of both local and London estate agents.
 Townsend’s, having bought the former Automobile Association offices in Russell Street for public access, moved out.
 On 30 June 1988, Dover District Council (DDC) Planning Committee granted approval for Dover Stage to be demolished and in November that year it was bulldozed into oblivion.
 The following January the site became a car park.

 Following the removal of the Waiting Miner statue the plinth remained empty.
-Various ideas were put forward but nothing has materialised.
-However, in September 2015, three feet under one of the flower gardens, a time capsule was ceremoniously buried.
+Various ideas were put forward but as noted above in 2019 a new statue was erected the caption of which reads: The caption reads, Thank You to the WWI Generation.
+In September 2015, three feet under one of the flower gardens, a time capsule was ceremoniously buried.
 Contained in an old ammunition box, inside are World War II medals and cap badges along with mementoes of Dover and a scroll carrying the names of all of Dover Councillors at that time.
 The idea is that of local Augusta Pearson who believes that future generations should know of the sacrifices of those who died during the War.
 It was buried by Frank Thompson – a former Staffordshire regiment soldier, assisted by Dover Sea Cadets’ Petty Officer Oliver Worsell and Cadet Jake Joliffe.
 The time capsule is to be opened in 30years time and the ceremony coincided with Queen Elizabeth II becoming the longest serving British monarch on 9 September 2015.

 When Granville Gardens were re-laid, the public were invited to purchase seats for dedication.
 At the time of writing, these dedicated seats include: